Can You Build a Fence on an Easement?

 However, for the sake of this article, we will look at the most common types.
 Specifically those types that have an influence when it comes to building a fence on an easement.

-Many times they are located on the property line.
-As a result effecting where the fence can be installed.
+Many times easements are located on property lines and extend into the yard.
+From my experience, most are 5′ to 10′ in width and run parallel to the entire length of the property line.
+As a result effecting the location where the fence can be installed.

 When it comes to building a fence on an easement, utility easements are the most common type.
 As the name depicts, these are areas of land for utility lines to run through.